Xenorathian/seproject/README.md

    Given the statista home page opened

    When selenium clicks on login button

-   Then login popup will be opened
+   Then login popup will be opened (See LoginScreenShoot package)

-   And selenium fillout login and password input fields And selenium click on submit button
+   And selenium fillout login and password input fields

+   And selenium click on submit button

    Then login popup will be closed

    And  home page is shown.